gap-system/gap/INSTALL.md

 only of GAP code no further installation is necessary.

 Some packages however contain external binaries that will require separate compilation.
-(If you use Windows you may not be able to use external binaries anyhow, except for those packages whose binaries for Windows are included in their distribution, so you may skip the rest of this section.)
+(If you use the Windows installer these binaries are already compiled for you, so you may skip the rest of this section.)
 You can skip this compilation now and do it later -- GAP will work fine, but the capabilities of the affected packages won't be available.